PluralKit/PluralKit/docs/2-user-guide.md

 To clear your avatar, use the subcommand `avatar clear` (eg. `pk;member John avatar clear`).

+### Member server avatar
+You can also set an avatar for a specific server.
+This will "override" the normal avatar, and will be used when proxying messages and looking up member cards in that server.
+To do so, use the `pk;member serveravatar` command, in the same way as the normal avatar command above:

+    pk;member John serveravatar
+    pk;member John serveravatar http://placebeard.it/512.jpg
+    pk;member "Craig Johnson" serveravatar   (with an attached image) pk;member John serveravatar clear

 ### Member pronouns
 If you want to list a member's preferred pronouns, you can use the pronouns field on a member profile.
 This is a free text field, so you can put whatever you'd like in there (with a 100 character limit), like so: